neevek/Paginize/README.md

 * `@ListenerDefs` and `@SetListeners`
     - `@ListenerDefs` should be annotated on page constructors, it contains an array of `@SetListeners`, which is introduced to support setting up listeners for views in one place, make all Paginize-powered code consistent.
 It is normally used when you only want to setup listeners for the views, but do not need to keep references to the views, besides that, `@SetListeners` is same as `@InjectView`.
 * `@InjectPageAnimator`
-    - Annotated on Activity that subclasses `PageActivity`, offers page transition annimation for page push/pop. `PageAnimator` can be customized, simply class `PageAnimator` and override the required methods to create your own page transition annimation.
+    - Annotated on Activity that subclasses `PageActivity`, offers page transition annimation for page push/pop. `PageAnimator` can be customized, simply subclass `PageAnimator` and override the required methods to create your own page transition annimation.
 * `@ListenerMarker`
     - Annotated on listener class used for the `listener` field of `@InjectView` or `@SetListeners`, this annotation is introduced to prevent the listener class from being obfuscated by proguard.
 Note, add a rule in proguard-project.txt to make this annotation take effect.

 ####<a name="header4"></a> 4.
 Argument passing between pages

-`onShow()` and `onShown()` take an object as arugment, which is passed from the `show()` method call. `onUncover()` and `onUncovered()` take an object as argument as well, which is passed from the top page by calling `setReturnData()` before it is popped from the page stack.
+`onShow()` and `onShown()` take an object as arugment, which is passed from the `show()` method call. `onUncover()` and `onUncovered()` take an object argument as well, which is passed from the top page by calling `setReturnData()` before it is popped from the page stack.
 This is all that Pagenize offers for argument passing between pages.
 But, you are not limited to that, and I recommend against using `show()` to pass arguments(hmmm, the mechanism exists for historical reasons).
 I recommend simply put methods like `setArgumentXYZ` in the destination page, call these methods to pass arguments to the page, (you can even pass a callback to the destination page, which in some cases may be very useful), this is more intuitive.
 And if you stick to a certain pattern or naming convention, code will be more manageable with this approach.

 ####<a name="header5"></a> 5.
 Proguard rules